andrianaimisa/mgritts.github.io/_posts/2016-05-13-adehabitat-visualization.md

   </p>
 </div>

-By now it is fairly obvious how poor this example dataset is. the utilization distributions are severely overlapping, but I think the method is clear.
+By now it is fairly obvious how poor this example dataset is; the utilization distributions are severely overlapping, but I think the method is clear.

 ## Visualizing in Leaflet